Sustainable loyalty programs amid changing customers expectations

 Now, considering the wealth of research that points to consumers’ rising preference for sustainable products and services in addition to the belief that loyalty programs have an important role to play in promoting eco-friendliness, you might be wondering how you can go about implementing sustainability into your own loyalty offerings.

-The good news is that there are many different ways you can embed sustainability in your loyalty strategy, and make sure you appeal to all of your customer segments.
+The good news is that there are many different ways you can embed sustainability in your loyalty strategy and in your loyalty solution, and make sure you appeal to all of your customer segments.
 Below we take a look at some key tactics you can utilize in order to do so, as recommended by YouGov’s research.

 1. Rewarding sustainable behavior